 Because it’s such a stalwart in the financial industry, Bank of America has one of the widest arrays of home loan options.
+However, they don’t offer USDA loans, reverse mortgages, renovation loans, or home equity loans.
 Here’s each type of mortgage product you can expect to find.

 Fixed Rate Mortgages

 A fixed-rate mortgage allows you to keep the same interest for the entire life of the loan.
-Bank of America allows you to choose between a 15- and 30-year loan in this category.
+For conventional loans, Bank of America allows you to choose between a 15- and 30-year loan in this category.